 Appaloosa is not demythologizing the period and the people it describes, but it isn’t glorifying them either: the three main characters all have their shady sides: Virgil (played by director Ed Harris) is a short-tempered, self-righteous man who easily becomes violent when things won’t go his way; he’ll eventually stay with Allie, because “he has never seen a woman like her”, even though he knows she’ll sleep with anybody in his absence.
 Everett is the more intellectual of the two partners, but he’s also more uncompromising: unlike Virgil, he cannot live with the idea of a corrupt man like Randall Bragg being granted a full pardon.
 Before riding off into the sunset, he kills Bragg in a duel.
 This duel at the end of Appaloosa is all but heroic: Everett Hitch knows he’s a far better shot than his opponent and shooting Bragg comes close to cold-blooded murder.
 Ironically, it’s this travesty of justice, of everything the two men ever stood for, that gives Virgil and Allie the chance to lead a peaceful life in the town of Appaloosa.

 This is a fine example of the genre, made by a director, scored by a composer (Jeff Beal), and played by actors who all love the genre.
 I wasn't too sure about Zellweger though; she's not a bad actress, but her mannerisms don't really fit into the genre.
 Most critics have compared the movie to Edward Dmytryk's town western Warlock (1959), which also features a pair of peacemakers, but there are also strong (notably visual) references to John Ford's My Darling Clementine (1948).
 It's a pleasure to watch but some viewers may find it too deliberately paced; Harris and Mortensen spent a lot of time discussing their personal feelings, and admittedly the script is rather thin, the love story practically the only diversion from the main conflict.
-Those shots at realism occasionally feel a bit uneasy in combination with the classic style of film making: both set and costume design are breathtaking, but the movie looks a bit too clean, too stylized to be really convincing (in this aspect there are similarities to the 1993 movie Tombstone which had the same fashionable look).
+Both set and costume design are breathtaking, but the movie looks a bit too clean, too stylized to be really convincing (in this aspect there are similarities to the 1993 movie Tombstone which had the same fashionable look).
 The West was a lot dirtier than the image we get here.